softcode589/grammar-corrections-json-format/README.md

 [Click to view the file](./main.json)

+##

 ## Format
 Let's explain the format of the json files.

 **What are the properties and values used for?**

-- Properties are the spelling mistakes
+- properties are the spelling mistakes
-- Values are the fixes
+- values are the fixes

 So assuming we have a json file with that criteria here is it: